 Whilst combating cyber crime remains a burden for SMEs, it need not be excessively expensive.
 Employing sensible habits and “best practices” go a long way to protecting small companies from attacks.

 Technology has redefined the way we communicate and do business.
 Nowadays, companies of all sizes heavily depend on the smooth running of their IT systems.
 So it’s imperative that business leaders assess the impact cyber crime could have on their organisation, take measures to prevent falling victim to it, and learn how to recover.

 The majority of cyber attacks exploit basic vulnerabilities in IT systems and software.
 DDoS attacks, ransomware, phishing scams and data dumping are examples of some of the most renowned crimes.
 While there may be no obvious motivation to target your SME, cyber attacks aren’t necessarily directed at specific victims.
 Rather the attacker might target multiple -- tens, hundreds, even thousands of -- people or organisations in hope to maximise the chance of ‘success’.
 Therefore the risks remain the same for any organisation.

 It’s estimated that small-medium sized enterprises have a 1 in 2 chance of experiencing a cyber security breach of some kind.
 On average, this costs SME’s £1,400 and, in the worst case scenario, the company closes down as a result of the losses, disruption and downtime incurred.

 Essentially, the responsibility is on small-business leaders to invest shrewdly in both cyber security and staff education.
-Through the remainder of this guide we aim to make it easier for you to assess the controls and risks within in your small organisation, and to encourage you to take preventative measures going forward.
+Through the remainder of this guide, we aim to make it easier for you to assess the controls and risks within your organisation, and to encourage you to take preventative measures going forward.